felipeeflores/search-app/README.md

 MAX_SEARCH_RESULTS=10 sbt run
 ```

-The index data is loaded at startup from the folder `data`.
+The index data is loaded at startup from the `data` folder.
 Custom source files can be indicated by pointing to their
 full path by using the environment variables `USERS_JSON` and `TICKETS_JSON`:

 ```